 Students in the GM minor complete International Trade (IB 350 or its equivalent), Organizational Behavior (MAN 336, or MAN 320F if a non-BBA student), Foundations of International Relations and Global Studies (IRG 320F), and a Capstone Course in Global Management (IB 337D).
 GM students also complete an international experience (study abroad or internship) of at least 5 weeks before taking IB 337D.

 One of the required classes has a pre-requisite.
 Do I have to take that course too?

 Students who are required to take the pre-requisite as part of their major are required to take it before completing the course.
 However, students not pursuing a BBA degree do not have to take BA 324 in order to take MAN 336, and studnets not pursuing an IRG major do not have to take IRG 301 before taking IRG 320F.

 How do I request approval for my international experience?

-Students should contact CGB at email@example.com prior to completing their international experinece to ensure that it will satisfy the requirement for the minor.
+Students should complete the form located at www.bit.ly/cgb-ie-approval prior to traveling to confirm their plans will satisfy the international experience requirement for the GM minor.